 Intertidal and Subtidal Zones

 Many intertidal animals and ecosystems are well adapted to harsh physical extremes, but are very sensitive to unnatural changes and are slow to recover.
-Sitka National Historical Park is developing a program to monitor the intertidal community.
+Sitka National Historical Park engages citizens to monitor the intertidal community.
 This program will detect change in populations through time occurring both naturally and as a result of human disturbances.

 The intertidal area of the park is a place of of boulders and small rocks and some sandy bottom tidepools.
 It provides needed habitat for a diverse group of seaweed and animals.